 In Fayette, New York, Joseph Smith, founder of the The Church of Jesus Christ of Latter-day Saints (also known as the Mormon Church), organizes the Church of Christ during a meeting with a small group of believers.

 Born in Vermont in 1805, Smith claimed in 1823 that he had been visited by a Christian angel named Moroni who spoke to him of an ancient Hebrew text that had been lost for 1,500 years.
 The holy text, supposedly engraved on gold plates by a Native American historian in the fourth century, related the story of Israelite peoples who had lived in America in ancient times.
 During the next six years, Smith dictated an English translation of this text to his wife and other scribes, and in 1830 The Book of Mormon was published.
 In the same year, Smith founded the Church of Christ—later known as the Church of Jesus Christ of Latter-day Saints—in Fayette.

-Two years later, Smith’s successor, Brigham Young, led an exodus of persecuted Mormons from Nauvoo, Illinois, along the western wagon trails in search of religious and political freedom.
-In July 1847, the 148 initial Mormon pioneers reached Utah’s Valley of the Great Salt Lake.
-Upon viewing the valley, Young declared, “This is the place,” and the pioneers began preparations for the tens of thousands of Mormon migrants who would follow them and settle there.
+Two years later, Smith’s successor, Brigham Young, led an exodus of persecuted Latter-day Saints from Nauvoo, Illinois, along the western wagon trails in search of religious and political freedom.
+In July 1847, the 148 initial LDS pioneers reached Utah’s Valley of the Great Salt Lake.
+Upon viewing the valley, Young declared, “This is the place,” and the pioneers began preparations for the tens of thousands of LDS migrants who would follow them and settle there.